-The straight through processing of loans based on FIT (Finance, Income and Trade) Rank scoring through triangulation of GST, Income Tax Returns and bank statements is facilitating faster digital journeys and standardised financial solutions for MSMEs.
-GST Sahay was tested under the Third Cohort of RBI's Regulatory Sandbox (RS) for MSME Lending wherein the concept of cashflow based lending using GSTN, AA and OCEN was successfully established.
+The straight through processing of loans through triangulation of GST, Income Tax Returns and bank statements is facilitating digital journeys and standardised financial solutions for MSMEs.
 However, given the multitude of challenges faced by the MSE sub-sector, adopting a 'phygital' approach is essential, particularly for the informal/ nano enterprises requiring effective handholding and advisory.